seung-lab/fill_voids/README.md

 pip install fill-voids
 ```

-If there's not binary for your platform and you have a C++ compiler try:
+If there's no binary for your platform and you have a C++ compiler try:

 ```bash
 sudo apt-get install python3-dev # This is for Ubuntu, but whatever is appropriate for you